 Jennifer's Evolution at CertaSite

 Jennifer sat down with CertaSite team members Jeff Wyatt, Bill Holmes and Kelly Henderson, and was quickly assigned to serve as district office manager.
-More importantly, she served as inspiration for CertaSite's core mission, vision, and values.
-Jennifer's passionate, impactful, innovative, and genuine character formed the core of CertaSite's mission to go beyond compliance and be the most dependable and simplified life safety solution on the planet.
+More importantly, she served as inspiration for CertaSite's core values.
+Jennifer's passionate, impactful, innovative, and genuine character formed the core of CertaSite's values to go beyond compliance and be the most dependable and simplified life safety solution on the planet.
 Jennifer spent six months in her role as district officer manager, and then was promoted to a new corporate position.